Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

 # The loudspeaker

-Loudspeaker config files kind of are leaved, only **`brutefir_config`** has to be adjusted to set the proper coeff levels and xover scheme, as well as the system card wiring and the delays on each port.
+Loudspeaker config files kind of from the pre.di.c project have been leaved

+Only **`brutefir_config`** has to be adjusted to set the proper coeff levels and xover scheme, as well as the system card wiring and the delays on each port.

 ( for more info on `brutefir_config` please see `doc/Configuration.md` )